 Turning theory into practice is never done easily but easy does not convert.
 You want your ads to convert, so here’s an idea.

-Given the Golden Quarter period and Holiday Season at its best, there’s one vertical that rules them all — it’s e-commerce.
-The Black Weekend might be already gone, but the real shopping craze is yet to unfold.
+Given the Golden Quarter period and Holiday Shopping Season at its best, there’s one vertical that rules them all — it’s e-commerce.
+To succeed with your Black Friday deals and push ads this year, you need to plan ahead and get your marketing strategy in place before the holiday shopping season begins.
+But the real shopping craze is yet to unfold.
 It’s the last chance to order your gifts, the last call to find great deals.
 People frantically searching for products are desperate for help and finding the perfect gift for one’s in-laws has never posed a bigger challenge.
 Why not help them a little?

-People do tend to normally browse more on mobile, there’s no denying.
+People do tend to normally browse more on mobile devices, there’s no denying it.
 The Holiday Season isn’t anything close to normal when it comes to sales, it’s pure madness.
 That’s precisely why we’d recommend going for desktop targeting.
 Verticals, angles, offers, target audience — everything stays the same, but you might possibly get fresh users.

 Again, numbers might be smaller than with mobile, but isn’t that the value of finding one’s niche — smaller yet highly profitable?

-Zeropark data shows that the Click-Through-Rate for Push Traffic with E-Commerce/Travel vertical is approximately ten times higher on Desktop than on Mobile devices.
-Mobile might be where most people are at first then, but desktop is where they finalize their purchase — that’s already some food for thought.
+Zeropark data shows that the Click-Through-Rate for Push Traffic with the E-Commerce /Travel vertical is approximately ten times higher on Desktop than on Mobile devices.
+Mobile might be where most people are at first then, but the desktop is where they finalize their purchase — that’s already some food for thought.
+After all, you need to focus on where your target audience is spending money, to score conversions.

-So how to avoid creative fatigue and scale your push traffic campaigns during the 2020 holiday season using desktop targeting?
+So how to avoid creative fatigue and scale your push traffic campaigns during the 2021 holiday shopping season using desktop targeting?
 Here’s how.

 As we’ve already established, start with analyzing your former campaigns.
-Since we’re talking about running push ad campaigns on e-commerce and/or travel verticals during the holiday season, try to focus only on relevant ad designs, targeting and optimization practices as well as campaign performance flows.
+Since we’re talking about running push ad campaigns on e-commerce and/or travel verticals during the holiday shopping season, try to focus only on relevant ad designs, targeting, and optimization practices as well as campaign performance flows.

 Get your ad creatives to work!